 Although a relatively healthy breed, the Cavachon can be predisposed to certain hereditary and congenital conditions (inherited from the parent breeds) that can adversely affect their health – as well as your family’s finances.
 In Cavachons, those can include eye conditions like cataracts and corneal dystrophy; skin allergies like atopy; and heart conditions like mitral valve disease.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Cavachon has the misfortune of inheriting more than a gentle disposition, you’re protected.